steelmananything/steelmananything/_topics/methodology.md

 ### Burden of Proof

 A burden of proof is an expectation by one side about the strength of argument required by another side for persuasion.
 A burden of proof may be useful to establish the core of a debate and avoid an argument going on indefinitely ([Walton, 1988b](#Walton,_1988b)).
-A burden of proof may assert controversial philosophical or ethical premises, but we think this is still valuable in clarifying the basis of an argument.
+A burden of proof may assert controversial philosophical or ethical premises, but we think this is still valuable in clarifying the context and exit criteria of an argument.

 ### Other general points